christopher5106/christopher5106.github.io/_posts/2015-12-26-file-format-for-computer-vision-annotations.markdown

 # Annotation tool

 A good annotation tool should enable you to feed it with precomputed bounding boxes to help annotation.
-Precomputed rectangles help you save your time by presenting you a selection of potential annotations, for which you will just have to type the class of the object, before going to the next one :
+Precomputed rectangles are potential places where objects might be in the image.
+This will save you the fastidious task of drawing and positioning the annotation rectangles.
+An algorithm will instead present you a selection of potential annotations, for which you just have to type the class of the object, and go from a potential position to another one just with the keyboard :

 ![annotator feed]({{site.url}}/img/annotator_feed.png)

-Depending on the task, and on the previous classifiers you can re-use or train, you can develop the bounding box algorithm separately.
+The algorithm to precompute bounding boxes will depend a lot on the task, and is separated from the main annotation tool.
+For example, for letter bounding boxes, the *findContours* OpenCV method is very convenient.
+You can also re-use previously trained classifiers.

-Once the class of the rectangle has been saved, the rectangle will appear in yellow :
+Once the class of the rectangle has been saved, the rectangle becomes yellow, the current active one is blue, and the next ones green :

 ![annotator next rectangle]({{site.url}}/img/annotator_resume.png)

-Erase a wrong box :
+You should be able to erase a wrongly proposed box :

 ![annotator erase]({{site.url}}/img/annotator_erase.png)

-Or rescale / reposition the rectangle or add a new one :
+Or rescale, rotate, or reposition the proposed rectangle, or add a new one manually :

 ![annotator add position scale]({{site.url}}/img/annotator_add_position_scale.png)

-Lastly, you should be able to resume work (reload previously saved data) :
+Lastly, you should be able to resume your work (reload previously saved data) :

 ![annotator resume]({{site.url}}/img/annotator_resume.png)

-In case rectangles are too close or two small compared to the definition of the image, you should be able to go into a cross (+) mode instead of rectangles for previously annotated rectangles or next ones :
+In case rectangles are too close or two small compared to the definition of the image, you should be able to have an alternative, not drawing all rectangles, such as a *cross (+) mode* presented below :

 ![annotator cross]({{site.url}}/img/annotation_cross.png)

+**Well done!**